 Build a Lean Culture to Ensure Long-Term Success

-The Maryland World Class Consortia hosts regional Lean Peer Groups throughout Maryland.
 Lean applies to any type of organization and processing environment.
 Whether you are a manufacturer, distributor, service organization, or a non-profit, this program should be part of your Continuous Improvement plan.
-Company leaders will have an opportunity to revamp and re-energize their Lean strategy by networking with and learning from others who are committed to creating a Lean culture.
+Revamp and re-energize your Lean strategy by networking with and learning from others who are committed to creating a Lean culture.

 Who Should Attend?